buzzfeed/mattress/README.md

 1. Open the `Mattress` folder, and drag `Mattress.xcodeproj` into the file navigator of your app project. **NOTE: The Mattress project needs to be added somewhere under the target project or you won't be able to add it to your target dependencies.**
 2. Ensure that the deployment target of the Mattress project matches that of the application target.
 3. In your target's "Build Phases" panel, add `Mattress.framework` to the "Target Dependencies"
 4. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
-Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Mattress.framework`.
+Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add both `Mattress.framework` and `CommonCrypto.framework`.

 **Usage**
 ---------